menchacaelan/ethics-paper/indeterminate_death_indeterminate_value.md

-Indeterminate value death and ceasing to exist
+# Indeterminate value, death and ceasing to exist

 IN THIS PAPER I WOULD LIKE TO SUGGEST THAT EPICURUS WAS RIGHT IN WRITING THAT DEATH IS NOT BAD FOR THOSE WHO DIE.
 HOWEVER, GIVEN PAGE LIMIT CONSTRAINTS THIS PAPER MUST DEAL WITH THE FUNDAMENTAL QUESTION OF WHAT IS MEANT BY CONTINUING TO EXIST AND TO DIE, AND MORE SPECIFICALLY WHAT IS MOST FUNDAMENTALLY PRESERVED THROUGH TIME WHEN WE SAY THAT A PERSON PERSISTS THROUGH TIME.
 SINCE, IN A PAPER "DEATH AND THE VALUE OF LIFE," JEFF MCMAHAN WRITES AGAINST EPICURUS—BUT ALSO BECAUSE I TAKE IT THAT MANY PEOPLE FIND HIS POSITION QUITE PLAUSIBLE--I WILL BEGIN WITH MCMAHAN'S POSITION ON PERSONAL IDENTITY (MADE EXPLICIT IN HIS BOOK "THE ETHICS OF KILLING"), OFFER CRITICISMS OF HIS POSITION, PROPOSE A VIEW I WILL CALL THE 'UNKNOWN MARK OF DEATH UNKNOWN VALUE VIEW' AND FINALLY SUGGEST SOME OF THE POSSIBLE IMPLICATIONS OF MY VIEW.

 I would like to begin by stating the view that I would eventually like to reach.